Groups of Five

-Locating a family physician, dentist, or other health services
+- Locating a family physician, dentist, other health services

 Your ability to support the sponsored refugee(s) will be assessed based on the settlement plan.
 The Settlement Plan is a planning tool for sponsoring groups to formulate how they intend to deliver the various aspects of settlement assistance needed to help the refugee applicant(s) establish successfully in Canada.
 Where practicable, the planned arrangements should be in place before the refugee arrives.
 All members must agree to this plan.

 6. Application Forms